lisiswebsite/lisiswebsite.github.io/_projects/future.md

 intro: |
  hand lettering assignment <br>

- studied how different letterforms can shape the tone and meaning of a yogi berra quote
+ study of how different letterforms can shape the tone and meaning of a yogi berra quote

 content_layout:
   - section_layout: 1col-narrow